-What is International Day of People with Disability?
+What is International Day of Persons with Disabilities?

-Since 1992, International Day of People with Disability (IDPwD) has been observed annually on 3 December.
+Since 1992, International Day of Persons with Disabilities has been observed annually on December 3.
 It is a United Nations sanctioned day, which focuses on breaking down barriers for disabled persons around the world.
 The most vulnerable, and in need of support, are those who live in developing communities overseas.

-Why was International Day of People with Disability established?
+Why was International Day of Persons with Disabilities established?

-Why advocate on behalf of and support children with disabilities this IDPD?
+Why advocate on behalf of and support children with disabilities this IDPwD?

 The cycle of social isolation begins in childhood, with many children living with disability facing exclusion.